emu-russia/pureikyubu/SRC/UI/Legacy/DolwinLegacy/Readme.md

 There is now a miniature hell of using strings.

 Historically, Dolwin only supported Ansi (`std::string`).
-During the code refresh process, all lines were translated to TCHAR.
+During the code refresh process, all strings were translated to TCHAR.
 Who does not know - this is such a mutant that depends on the `_UNICODE` macro: if the macro is defined, all TCHARs are Unicode strings, otherwise Ansi.

 After switching to cross-platform, it is obvious to completely switch to Unicode (`std::wstring`).
 But this will be done only by preliminary refactoring (separation of the UI from the emulator core).